runcom/kiosk-sagano-example/README.md

 ## running

+There are various ways to test this example:

+- install with Anaconda + kickstart
+- rebase an existing ostree system
+- use a tool to create a bootable disk image

+### install with Anaconda + kickstart

 This has been tested on Fedora 39 and should work simply by following these instructions.
 Notice we have to disable secure boot since we're using CentOS stream.

 ```sh